March and April – what to look out for

 The distinctive Wheatear with its “bandit” face mask comes all the way from Africa for the summer.
 You might seen them anywhere, this one was on a washed up log on the salt marsh.

-Many of our regular visitors are showing off their breeding plumage.
+Many of our residents are showing off their breeding plumage.

 For most of the year Black-headed gulls have white heads with just a telltale white spot behind the eye.
-But this time of year they actually live up to their name.
+But this time of year they actually live up to their name – well nearly, the head is actually brown!

-Our wildlife are looking to nest and rear young so this is the time for courtship displays.
+Soon our wildlife will be looking to nest and rear young so this is the time for courtship displays.

 Male shelducks display to impress a mate, though clearly it is not working here!
 She looks decidedly disinterested.
 Look out for them on the foreshore and on North Pool Island.